-The meaning of GET ACROSS is to become clear or convincing.
-How to use get across in a sentence.
+The meaning of GET is to gain possession of.
+How to use get in a sentence.
+How do you pronounce get?: Usage Guide

 * She didn't really get her meaning over to her audience.她并未真正把意思向听众讲清楚.
 4) get sth over (with) (infml 口) complete sth unpleasant but necessary 完成或结束必须做的讨厌事: * She'll be glad to get the exam over (and done) with.考试结束后她就高兴了. get out的主要意...